StanleyTK/StanleyTK/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm Stanley Kim, a passionate software engineer who loves diving into complex problems and emerging with elegant solutions.
+I'm Stanley Kim, a passionate software engineer who loves diving into complex problems.

 🔭 **What I'm currently working on:**
 - Building [StockPulse](https://github.com/stanleytk/StockPulse/), a real-time stock portfolio tracker and simulation game, using React, Next.js, Java, Spring, and MySQL.